-Small mistakes while addressing failed payments have a big impact on growth.
-The problem only gets worse, as lost customer value compounds month-over-month.
+Small mistakes with recurring payments have a big impact on growth, as lost revenue compounds month-over-month.

 Who are we?
 Churn Buster has been helping subscription companies fix their billing problems since 2013, working with some of the fastest growing E-commerce and SaaS companies in the world.

 While safeguarding billions of dollars of subscription revenue, we've learned exactly what works, and what doesn't.

 In this guide we’ll show you how to fight involuntary churn like a real pro.

 Pre-dunning used to be a dunning best practice.